Patrice-Gaudicheau/sfe/README.md

 sources most likely to matter.

 Router and Executor therefore do not need to share a provider.
-For example, OpenAI can be configured for routing while Qwen, Ollama, Lemonade, CodexCLI, or another supported specialized provider is configured for execution.
+For example, OpenAI can be configured for routing while Qwen, Ollama, Lemonade or another supported specialized provider is configured for execution.
 OpenAI-compatible providers such as DeepSeek may also fit this role when supported by the local configuration.
 This cross-provider role split is a